-If you are interested in hearing more about Callan Park or the NSS Vernon and Sobraon, please get in contact to book a presentation for your local historical society or club.
+I am an energetic and engaging presenter.
+If you are interested in hearing more about my work, please get in contact to book a presentation for your local historical society, club or school.

 Archive of Past Events